t34ma/sdesignlab/Free_DuCOM/readme.txt

 (note)
 To prevent virus infection, the SolverMT.zip is locked.
-Please contact info@sdesignlab.co.jp to get password.
+Please contact info@sdesignlab.co.jp and let us know your affiliation and purpose.
+Then you will get password.

 (how to run)
 Save SolverMT.exe and SolverMT_.dll to the same directory.